 Will you come and visit us?

 This depends which grant programme you apply to.
 If you apply to the Improving Lives or Strengthening Communities programmes, for instance, the advanced stages of our assessment process includes a visit from a member of staff or one of our volunteer visitors.
 The visit will include a discussion of your application, your budget, your organisation’s accounts, fundraising strategy, and the governance and management of your organisation.
 We will expect to meet with staff and a Trustee, and beneficiaries if appropriate.
+Due to the Coronavirus pandemic, these visits are taking place virtually.

 Where can I find an application form?